Skip to content

 This image shows the methodology applied in Satelligence's platform, where cocoa plots have been assessed for deforestation risk since Dec.
 31st, 2020.

-This new WCF methodology helps ready the cocoa sector for EUDR compliance and is an important milestone in WCF’s overall traceability strategy.
-By fostering industry alignment and collective action, we’re enabling science-based, standardized best practices that will drive real impact across the sector.
+The WCF Deforestation Risk Assessment Methodology helps ready the cocoa sector for EUDR compliance.
+By fostering industry alignment and collective action, we’re enabling standardised, science-based best practice that delivers real impact

 Chris Vincent